-The Hatch-Waxman Amendments amended the Federal Food, Drug, and Cosmetic (FD&C) Act and created a statutory generic drug approval process with section 505(j).
-Section 505(j) established the abbreviated new drug application (ANDA) approval process, which permits generic versions of previously approved innovator drugs to be approved without submitting a full new drug application (NDA).
-An ANDA refers to the clinical research and data in a previously approved NDA (the "listed drug") and relies on the Agency's finding of safety and effectiveness for the listed drug product.
+The Hatch-Waxman Amendments amended the Federal Food, Drug, and Cosmetic Act (FD&C Act) and created a statutory generic drug approval process with section 505(j).
+Section 505(j)

+established the abbreviated new drug application (ANDA) approval process, which permits generic versions of previously approved innovator drugs to be approved without submitting a full new drug application (NDA).
+An ANDA refers to the previously approved NDA (the "listed drug") and relies on the Agency's finding of safety and effectiveness for the listed drug product.

 The timing of an ANDA approval depends in part on patent protections for the innovator drug.
 Innovator drug applicants must include, in an NDA, information about patents relating to the drug product that is the subject of the NDA.
-FDA is required to publish the patent information submitted.
-The statute establishes a process that requires that ANDA applicants certify to the patents listed, provide notice to the NDA holder and patent owner, and, if patent infringement litigation is filed, imposes a 30-month stay on the approval of an ANDA.
+FDA is required to publish the patent information submitted once the drug is approved.
+The statute establishes a process that requires that ANDA applicants certify to the patents listed, provide notice to the NDA holder and patent owner, and, if patent infringement litigation is filed, it imposes a 30-month stay on the approval of an ANDA.
 The Hatch-Waxman Amendments also created a period of market exclusivity for certain generic applicants.